bamboochen92518/Free-NTU-of-Bicycles-ver2/README.md

 ## Overview

-This project integrates **SegFormer** for semantic segmentation and **VGGT** for 3D scene reconstruction to automatically remove specified objects (e.g., bicycles) from a video.
+This project integrates **SegFormer** for semantic segmentation and **VGGT** for 3D scene reconstruction to automatically remove specified objects (e.g., bicycles) from videos.
 The pipeline includes:

-1. Extracting frames from the video
+1. Extracting frames from the input video
 2. Segmenting and masking target objects
 3. Performing 3D scene reconstruction
 4. Inpainting masked regions using depth information